huntdatacenter/docs/docs/service-desk/data-space-orders.md

 ### External export kista

 The [external export kista](/faq/external-transfer/#faq-on-external-data-transfer) allows labs to make data available for external parties outside HUNT Cloud in a compliant manner.
+Note that [external import kista](/service-desk/lab-orders/#external-import-kista) can be ordere in the lab section of our service desk.

 <div class="home" style="padding: 0px;"><div class="hero">
 <p class="action">